New technologies in heritage, interpretation and outreach.

 Delegates will be offered a combination of presentations, seminar sessions and hands-on workshops and demonstrations in a friendly and informal atmosphere that aims to promote networking and the exchange of ideas.
 ‘Unconference sessions’ will be provided on the first afternoon, giving the opportunity for delegates not on the formal timetable to give presentions on projects, research, ideas or issues within or outside the strict themes of this year’s event.
 Exhibition and Poster stands will also give the opportunity for display and demonstration of projects or products, and the chance to talk to heritage organisations, societies, universities, product developers and retailers.

-The themes for this year are ‘Visual Heritage’ and ‘Digital Public & Community Archaeology’.
+The themes for this year are ‘Digital Survey: An Integrated Approach’ and ‘Digital Heritage Tourism’.